Tax Planning Guide: 2026

 Qualified Opportunity Zone (QOZ) Investments

 Investing capital gains into a Qualified Opportunity Zone fund defers the recognition of those gains at the federal level.
 Pennsylvania conforms to the Opportunity Zone deferral provision, meaning that gains reinvested into a QOZ fund may also defer Pennsylvania tax until the earlier of a sale of the QOZ investment or December 31, 2026.
 For founders with a near-term liquidity event, this can be a significant deferral vehicle.
-See our guide to Opportunity Zone investments for Pittsburgh founders for a detailed walkthrough.
+See our Guide to Opportunity Zone Investments for Pittsburgh Founders for a detailed walkthrough.

 3